octobercms/docs/backend-relations.md

         // Extends the manage filter widget
     }

-Examples on how to add or remove scopes programmatically in the filter widgets can be found in the **Extending filter scopes** section of the [Backend list documentation](/docs/backend/lists#extend-filter-scopes).
+Examples on how to add or remove scopes programmatically in the filter widgets can be found in the **Extending filter scopes** section of the [Backend list documentation](../backend/lists#extend-filter-scopes).

 <a name="extend-refresh-results"></a>
-### Extending the refresh results
+### Extending the Refresh Results

 The view widget is often refreshed when the manage widget makes a change, you can use this method to inject additional containers when this process occurs.
 Return an array with the extra values to send to the browser, eg: